kevingstewart/f5_sslo_api_lab/README.md

   ansible-init
   ```

-  The ansible-init script will create the necessary file and folder structure in the current directory, and download the F5 Ansible collection.
+  The ansible-init script will create the necessary Ansible file and folder structure in the current directory, and download the F5 Ansible collection.